-December 2008 - a mine worker was killed in an accident at the Ballarat Goldmine.
-Council arranged counselling for mine workers;

-- November 2007 a shaft collapsed, trapping 27 miners underground at the Ballarat Goldmine.
-All were rescued without incident later that morning; and - 2007 a disused mine shaft collapsed in on itself leaving a big hole in the backyard of a residence in Ballarat East.
+- December 2008 a mine worker was killed in an accident at the Ballarat Goldmine.
+Council arranged counselling for mine workers; - November 2007 a shaft collapsed, trapping 27 miners underground at the Ballarat Goldmine.
+All were rescued without incident later that morning; and - 2007 a disused mine shaft collapsed in the backyard of a residence in Ballarat East.